-It’s normal to allow yourself to be influenced by your partner and to adjust the way you make some decisions while you’re in a relationship.
+It’s normal to allow yourself to be influenced by your partner and adjust how you make some decisions while in a relationship.
 However, if you begin to feel as if your sense of self-agility is in jeopardy, you might need to reconsider the levels of control in your relationship.
-This post will give you insights as to how you can deal with a manipulative partner.
+This post will give you insights into how to deal with a manipulative partner.
 We will also go through how to spot the symptoms of coercion and how to deal with them.
-In clear terms how to deal with manipulative relationships
+In clear terms, how to deal with manipulative relationships

 “It would not be called manipulation if it was easily detectable,” according to relationship expert Ikka.
 “If you think you’re being manipulated, it’s probably because you’re doing something against your instincts in response to someone else’s wishes or demands.”